pechyony/advanced-lane-detection/writeup.md

 ![alt text][image4]

+Additional examples of images with perspective polygon before and after perspective transform are located in output_images/binary_images_lines and output_images/perspective_transform_lines folders respectfully.

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 I identified left and right lane lines in the gray scale image using a sliding window technique: